 Before coming to the Bar, Matthew was a Special Counsel at Maddocks.
-He also spent three years in-house, as a Senior Lawyer at ASIC and a lawyer/investigator at the Financial Services Authority in London.
+He has also worked in senior legal and investigatory roles at the Australian Securities and Investments Commission and the Financial Services Authority (UK).

 Liability limited by a scheme approved under the Professional Standards Legislation